Velocity Financial, Inc. (VEL) CEO Chris Farrar on Q3 2020 Results - Earnings Call Transcript

 Chris Farrar

 Thanks Chris.
 And thank you all for joining us today.
-We had a great quarter and excited to toast the call today.
-On our last earnings call, I outlined our plans to restart originations in the third quarter, AND I'm very excited to report that we are completely operational.
+We had a great quarter and I’m excited to host the call today.
+On our last earnings call, I outlined our plans to restart originations in the third quarter, and I'm very excited to report that we are completely operational.
 Our new applications have returned to pre-COVID levels and the pipeline is expanding rapidly.

 The silver lining of our production pause was a chance to work on the nice to have projects that are often tough to accomplish when a company is growing.
 We use the downtime to reevaluate our entire production platform and we made significant improvements to our process as well as our technology.

 These improvements will make us more efficient and more customer friendly going forward.
 We also restructured job functions and responsibilities, which resulted in a reduction of force at the end of September.
 All these decisions are never easy.
-Our team is convinced that they were necessary and beneficial to our future growth.
+Our team is convinced they were necessary and beneficial to our future growth.

 In terms of the portfolio, we saw a stabilization of the non-performing loans and our asset managers continued to do an excellent job of resolving delinquent loans.
-We continue to see strong recovery rates and the real estate markets are performing better than many had predicted.
+We continued to see strong recovery rates and the real estate markets are performing better than many had predicted.

-Additionally, it's important to note that we saw provision expense returned to a normalized level in Q3 as the economy is performing above the adverse levels that we were assuming in our CECL model.
+Additionally, it's important to note that we saw provision expense return to a normalized level in Q3 as the economy is performing above the adverse levels that we were assuming in our CECL model.
 Looking forward, our team is working hard to create new relationships on the liability side of the balance sheet to eliminate mark-to-market risk and explore other debt structures to finance our growth during the fourth quarter and well into ‘21.

 With regard to our people, most of us continue to work remotely, but we recently allowed certain of our team members to return to work in our physical locations.
-So long as protocols are followed.
+So -- as long as protocols are followed.
 I'm happy to report that we've had minimal issues by reopening our offices.
 Fortunately, we're healthy, motivated, and happy to be serving our customers again.

 With that, we'll turn to our presentation materials.

 It's a relatively short and straightforward presentation today.
 So I'm going to just go through it top to bottom.
-Mark is on the call as well, and we'll both be available for Q&A. Obviously from an earnings perspective, we're very pleased, net income up significantly as I mentioned in my opening remarks, driven largely by a return to just normalize provision expense.
+Mark is on the call as well, and we'll both be available for Q&A. Obviously from an earnings perspective, we're very pleased, net income up significantly as I mentioned in my opening remarks, driven largely by a return to just normalized provision expense.
 Portfolio NIM expanded as we saw fewer NPO loans and we're very pleased with the earnings result for the quarter.

-In terms of production, we've already highlighted that we got restarted, but had tremendous response from the market saw near pre-COVID levels right out of the gate.
+In terms of production, we've already highlighted that we got restarted, but had tremendous response from the market.
+We saw near pre-COVID levels right out of the gate.
 And I'm very pleased to see how quickly our customers have been responding to our reopening.
 In terms of resolutions, again, very strong for the quarter one three and a half on assets result.
-We expect that to performance to continue going forward and we see a strong real estate markets as we continue to resolve these assets.
+We expect that good performance to continue going forward and we see strong real estate markets as we continue to resolve these assets.

-Another important milestone in the quarter about $335 million of loans that were in the forbearance program were actually brought current any amounts that were passed to do were tacked onto the end of the loan and they sit in a non-interest bearing account that will be recovered upon liquidation.
+Another important milestone in the quarter about $335 million of loans that were in the forbearance program were actually brought current any amounts that were past due were tacked onto the end of the loan and they sit in a non-interest bearing account that will be recovered upon liquidation.
 So that was a big slug of the forbearance loans that we had done in the prior quarter coming back to current status.
 So that was a very good improvement for us in the third quarter.

 And from a financing and capital perspective, we're working on some new agreements right now that all have non mark-to-market provisions, as we've indicated in the past, that's our desire and our plans going forward.
-And we're making very good progress there and looking forward to doing our next securitization in Q1.
+And we're making very good progress there and are looking forward to doing our next securitization in Q1.

 Turning to Page 4 from just a core earnings perspective, core earnings were a touch higher as a result of the workforce reduction costs and the charge that we took there from restructuring.
 So, good results there and good book value growth as a result of the earnings in the quarter.

-On 5, I mentioned the good asset resolution activity, we continue to see strong performance there and in good resolutions as loans as are paying off and borrowers are rectifying delinquent assets and expected to continue that performance on a go forward basis.
+On 5, I mentioned the good asset resolution activity, we continue to see strong performance there and good resolutions as loans are paying off and borrowers are rectifying delinquent assets and are expected to continue that performance on a go forward basis.

 Turning to 6, in terms of the portfolio, the one significant transaction in third quarter was our transfer of about $214 million of HFS loans to HFI, somewhat confusing, I think the GAAP requirements can sometimes distort the picture a little bit.
 Essentially, you'll see in our loan loss provision, a number of $1.6 million.
-So it might look at first blush that the reserve provision is up for the quarter.
+So, it might look at first blush that reserve provision is up for the quarter.

 But we had a offsetting low comp adjustment on the books already for those HFS loans, and so this is really just a reclassification under the GAAP requirements.
 And so, it actually ended up being $141,000 positive to net income rather, as a result of the reclass.
 And so that transaction took place during the third quarter as a result of our securitization of those loans, but resulted in no real meaningful change to loan loss provision.

-On 7, we talked about the production restart,got really great response from our customers in generate Velocity our broker portal had just under 400 new brokers sign up with us and in some of the technology enhancements, there were to find ways for folks to interact with us more seamlessly, make the website more friendly and just continually improve that broker and borrower experience.
+On 7, we talked about the production restart got really great response from our customers in Generate Velocity our broker portal had just under 400 new brokers sign up with us and in some of the technology enhancements, there were to find ways for folks to interact with us more seamlessly, make the website more friendly and just continually improve that broker and borrower experience.
 And early returns are fantastic.
 We're getting much better application level and response level than we had even forecasted or hoped for.
-So all those investments and enhancements, I think are going to continue to serve us well as we expand.
+So, all those investments and enhancements, I think are going to continue to serve us well as we expand.

 Turning to Page 8, net interest income, I mentioned the NIM expanded in the quarter, primarily driven by fewer new NPLs.
 And as we go forward, we hope that this will -- we can continue to improve on this NIM as we expand and grow the portfolio.

 From a charge off perspective on the right hand side, this is the only kind of dig in the quarter.
 Unfortunately, we had one large loan that charged off.
 It was not a result of COVID.
 It was a large loan that we made about a year ago.
 And it was kind of a Murphy's Law loan.
-Everything that could have gone wrong did go wrong.
+Everything that could have gone wrong, did go wrong.
 We had some people internally that didn't follow a procedure and we let them go, we are pursuing this borrower legally for a deficiency judgment.
 And we're also actually pursuing the insurance from the appraiser.

-I don't want to get too far in the weeds, but if we need to in Q&A, we can.
-But the bigger point that I'm trying to make here is that it was kind of a one off unfortunate situation.
+I don't want to get too far in the leads, but if we need to in Q&A, we can.
+But the bigger point that I'm trying to make here is that it was kind of a one-off unfortunate situation.
 I think the last time something like this happened was five or six years ago.
 And more importantly, it's not an indication of a larger trend or a large number of loans that were delinquent that we had to charge-off.
 It was just kind of a, an unfortunate event on our side, and we believe one time and not indicative of future performance.

 On 10, just a little perspective on the CECL reserve, you can see running right around 29 basis points.
 We think we're very well preserved.
 I did mention that we use an adverse highly stressed forecast model for this CECL calculation.
-And so far, the economy has been performing better than that, that that those assumptions and those outcomes are predicted to be we'll see how things go in the future.
+And so far, the economy has been performing better than that those assumptions and those outcomes are predicted to be, we'll see how things go in the future.
 But we feel very good about our CECL reserve and the level of reserve vis-à-vis the portfolio.

-11, just talking about the future, we expect continued strong demand for our products.
+On 11, just talking about the future, we expect continued strong demand for our products.
 We think there's some market dynamics there.
 We think there's some competitive dynamics there, but very pleased to see with see the response that we've received so far.
 And in terms of performance, we're very hopeful that we've got our arms around the delinquency, and we'll continue to work that off, and we're seeing pockets of weakness across the country.
 But overall, in terms of real estate values there, they're holding up very well.
 And we remain very optimistic on our ability to continue to liquidate delinquent assets.

 Lastly, in terms of profitability and growth, obviously very excited to be putting new assets on the balance sheet and believe that by Q2 next year, we'll be back to pre-COVID origination levels and driving higher net interest income into the profitability.
 And then an important obviously, foundation in that strategy is to continue to expand our financing capacity.